[wpml_language_selector_widget]

 • Complementary and integrative methods are practices that are not part of standard medical care but may help people with cancer to better manage cancer-related symptoms and treatment-related side effects.
 Integrative medicine is the combined use of standard medical treatments and certain complementary methods.

-• Integrating complementary therapies into conventional treatment plans, can help better address the physical, emotional and spiritual needs of the patients.
+• Integrating complementary therapies into conventional treatment plans can help better address the physical, emotional, and spiritual needs of patients.

-The use of complementary treatments may improve wellbeing and quality of life; some examples of are listed below.3
+The use of complementary treatments may improve well-being and quality of life; some examples of these are listed below.3

 Meditation